HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

   sql_file="hsts_max_age_percentiles.sql"
 ) }}

+Looking at the different values for this attribute, we can clearly see that the majority of websites are confident that they will be running over HTTPS in the considerable future: more than half request the browser to use HTTPS for at least 1 year.

+{{ figure_markup(
+  caption="The largest known HSTS max-age.", content="1,000,000,000,000,000 years", classes="medium-number",
+  sheets_gid="560555207",
+  sql_file="hsts_attributes.sql"
+)
+}}

-Looking at the different values for this attribute, we can clearly see that the majority of websites is confident that they will be running over HTTPS in the considerable future: more than half request the browser to use HTTPS for at least 1 year.
-One website might have been a bit too enthusiastic about how long their site will be available over HTTPS, and set a `max-age` attribute value that translates to 1,000,000,000,000,000 years.
-Ironically, browsers do not handle such a large value well, and actually disabled HSTS for that site.
+One website might have been a bit too enthusiastic about how long their site will be available over HTTPS and set a `max-age` attribute value that translates to 1,000,000,000,000,000 years.
+Ironically, browsers do not handle such a large value well, and actually disable HSTS for that site.

 <figure>
 <table>